STAYC: 2020: Debut with Star to a Young Culture

-On September 8, it was announced that Black Eyed Pilseung of High Up Entertainment would debut their first girl group, with Sieun named as its first member.
+On September 8, it was announced that Black Eyed Pilseung of High Up Entertainment would debut their first girl group.
 On October 8, High Up Entertainment announced that the group would be debuting in November.
-Three last members - Isa, J, and Yoon were revealed via prologue films on October 12, 13 and 14 respectively.
+The members were officially revealed in pairs via prologue films from October 12 to 14 (in order: Sieun, Isa, Seeun, J, Sumin, and Yoon).
 On October 22, the title of their single album was announced to be Star to a Young Culture, with the lead single "So Bad".
 The teaser schedule was released the same day.
-The single album was announced to be produced by Black Eyed Pilseung, known for previous hits such as "TT", "Touch My Body", "Roller Coaster", and "Dumhdurum".
+The single album was announced to be produced by Black Eyed Pilseung, known for previous K-pop hits such as "TT", "Touch My Body", "Roller Coaster", and "Dumhdurum".
 The producing duo described the group's sound as "Teen Fresh", a combination of "Teen" and "Fresh", highlighting the group's "unique individual vocal colors".
 Prior to the album's release, promotions were done through 1theK's YouTube page.
 These included dance covers of groups such as Blackpink, BTS, and Stray Kids, which received over 1 million views, and a vocal cover of songs by Twice and Red Velvet which received over 2 million views.